alercah/rado/lang.md

 statements on the surrounding region as if the conditional block is a modifying declaration of the region, even though it has no `modify` keyword.

-If two different active conditional blocks override or modify a declaration in ways that conflict, and one isn't contained in the other, it is an error.
+If two different conditional blocks override or modify a declaration in ways that conflict, there exists some configuration such that both blocks can be simultaneously active, and one is not contained within the other, then this is an error.

 ### New Declarations